RakshakTrehan/ESP8266-IoT-Projects/README.md

 ## 📖 About

 A curated collection of hands-on IoT and embedded systems projects built using the **NodeMCU ESP8266**.
-This repository documents my learning journey through practical implementations covering GPIO programming, sensor interfacing, analog and digital I/O, actuators, and real-time embedded applications.
+This repository documents my learning journey through practical implementations covering GPIO programming, sensor interfacing, analog and digital I/O, actuators, and real-time embedded applications — progressing from basic I/O to multi-sensor alert and security systems.

 ---